adityadhiman-in/javascript_projects_library/README.md

 ![img](./Images/watch.png)

 A contemporary and feature-rich music player crafted using HTML, CSS, and JavaScript.
-This project showcases functionalities such as play, pause, next, and previous controls, alongside a progress bar for seamless song management.
+This project showcases functionalities such as play, pause, next, and previous controls, alongside a progressbar for seamless song management.

 - **GitHub Repository**: [digital watch](https://github.com/adityadhiman-in/digital_watch)